Centennial Park Tulip Time Holland

 For a unique shopping experience, the Tulip Time Artisan Market features handmade items from hundreds of vendors.
 While exact vendors can change from year to year, expect to find hand-crafted jewelry, art, apparel, food items, and more.

 The Artisan Market is a great spot to pick up a souvenir from the festival too.
-My favorite find one year was a handmade metal cat crafted from repurposed materials we use as a garden decoration.
+My favorite find one year was a handmade metal cat crafted from repurposed materials, which we use as a garden decoration.
 Lots of unique treasures here!

 A Local’s Tips for Visiting Holland’s Tulip Time Festival